Why Does the Bicycle saddle Keep Tilting forward and back

 Old and Dirty Seat Clamp

-Most bikes are designed so that the parts of the seat clamp are held together with a teeth-like structure.
+Most bicycles are designed so that the parts of the seat clamp are held together with a teeth-like structure.
 They prevent the seat from tilting up and down.
 When dirt and debris get stuck between the teeth of the clamp, they lose friction.
 Sometimes, the friction loss is also because the parts are damaged or too old.

 How Do I Stop My Bike Seat from Tilting?

-• If you’ve a loose seat post, the first thing you need to try is tightening the clamping bolt.
+• If you have a loose seat post, the first thing you need to try is tightening the clamping bolt.
 This might solve the tilting.
 If it doesn’t, you need to try lubricating the bolt with grease.
 The screw will then turn further and go deeper into the thread.
 If that doesn’t help either, you can check the bolt and see if it’s worn.
 If so, you’ll need to replace it.
 But if the bolt is still usable, you can clean it with vinegar or WD40.
 This will remove the rust on the bolt.
 After cleaning, you’ll need to grease the bolt.

 • If the loose seat clamp is caused by dirt, we recommend unscrewing the seat post bolts.
 Use a soap solution and a toothbrush and clean the bolts thoroughly.
 Don’t forget to air dry the bolts before you adjust them again.